Strongs Rd featuring Ray Strong Jaspers Brush

 Photograph: Ray Strong 'Glenbrae' Jaspers Brush by Therese Sweeney.

-Introduction: GLenbrae home to 6 generations of Strongs have lived on Strongs Rd.
+Introduction: Glenbrae home to 6 generations of Strongs who lived on Strongs Rd.

 Ray Strong is the grandson of William & Eliza Jane Strong (nee:Boyd).

 Rays grandfather William arrived on the Ocean Empress in 1864 with his cousin Alexander-both were 15.
-They had grown up together in a densley packed house on Loughros Point County Donegal Northern Ireland.
-They then steamed down the south coast to Broughton Creek Wharf.
-40 members from 6 related irish families had arrived on the Ocean Empress.
+They had grown up together in a densely packed house on Loughros Point, County Donegal Northern Ireland.
+They then steamed down the South Coast to Broughton Creek Wharf.
+40 members, from 6 related irish families had arrived on the Ocean Empress.

-William married Margaret Clelland and he passed in 1942.
+William married Margaret Clelland he passed in 1942.
 Ray was 6 years old.